sakshi360/python-interview/advanced-python-syntax.md

 ---

-## ⚙️ Generators
+## ⚙️ Generators — Deep Dive

 <details>
 <summary><b>1.
 What is a generator function?</b></summary>
-A function that uses `yield` to return an iterator one value at a time.
+A function that uses `yield` to return one item at a time instead of the whole result.
 ```python
 def count_up_to(n):
     i = 1